amardeep-soni/isecure/README.md

 # iSecure

 This is the authencation app.
-It has only ability to Create account and login with proper Authentication and password Hashing
+It has the ability to Create account and login with proper Authentication and password Hashing

 ## [View Full Detail](https://amardeepdev.com/project-details.php?proj=isecure)

-### How to use iSecure
+### How to use iSecure Online

 - Click on [View Online](https://isecure.amardeepdev.com/)
 - Create an account by clicking signup